pedrolpin4/Cineflex_React/README.md

 ## What comes next?

-- On the next versions you'll experience a whole new web design you've never seen or heard
+- On the next versions you'll be able to see a page with all the info you can imagine about the movies on Cineflex;
-- The rate Deliveries feature will blow your mind with the best feedback plataform on lifestyle signatures
+- As a user, you'll be able to see your booking history and navigate on the site through a sidebar;

 ## Tecnologies I Used